Skip to main content

 • Contributions to undergraduate education beyond the classroom, studio, or lab.

-The Thurnau Professorships recognize and reward outstanding faculty who devote their attention to providing an excellent undergraduate experience for U-M students.
-We take the nominations for these Professorships very seriously and hope you will give them your careful attention.
-Nominations must be submitted by no later than Friday, December 1, 2023.
-(Nominators in LSA and COE, please note that the deans’ offices have set internal deadlines of October 6 and November 17, respectively.)
+We are mindful of the time and effort it takes to craft a strong proposal.
+We take the nominations for these Professorships very seriously and hope you will give them your careful attention as well.
+Nominations must be submitted no later than Monday, December 2, 2024.
+(Nominators in LSA and COE, please note that the deans’ offices have set internal deadlines of October 4, and November 15, respectively.)

-If you have questions about the Thurnau Professorships or the nomination procedure, please call or email Ryan Hudson, Center for Research on Learning and Teaching (CRLT), 763-0159 ([email protected]).
+If you have questions about the Thurnau Professorships or the nomination procedure after reviewing the attached guidelines, please call or email Ryan Hudson, Center for Research on Learning and Teaching (CRLT), 763-0159 ([email protected]).
 We look forward to receiving your nomination(s).

 Sincerely,